Welcome to the reward strategy toolkit

 Tell us what you think of the toolkit: How are you using reward currently?
 What challenges are your facing in recruiting and retaining the right calibre of staff?
 What else would you like to see in the toolkit?
 Please contact us at email@example.com.

-Why do we need a total reward strategy?
+Why do we need a reward strategy?

 Many NHS organisations are not making the most of their investment in benefits, in particular by not promoting the entire value of their employment package to employees.
-Adopting a total reward approach could provide you with an opportunity to better communicate the current employment package, improve awareness of its value, improve employee engagement and, ultimately, organisational performance.
+Adopting a reward approach could provide you with an opportunity to better communicate the current employment package, improve awareness of its value, improve employee engagement and, ultimately, organisational performance.

 It can give you the opportunity to demonstrate that, despite pay restraint and possible changes to pension contributions and subsequent benefits, the NHS continues to offer a very positive employment deal.
-Total reward enables greater ownership of reward and benefits, allowing you to communicate the value of both ‘centrally determined’ and ‘local’ elements of the employment proposition.
+Reward enables greater ownership of reward and benefits, allowing you to communicate the value of both ‘centrally determined’ and ‘local’ elements of the employment proposition.

 The reward strategy toolkit: overview

 Pay and rewards can appear a complex and technical area, which in the past may have put off some employers from developing local reward strategies.
 This toolkit has been developed to lead you through each phase in designing and implementing an effective reward strategy specific to your business needs.
-The toolkit will be regularly reviewed and updated to reflect NHS organisation's experiences and challenges.

 There are three key phases to developing a reward strategy: